brainloops/mind-os/README.md

 - Attentional control necessary for procedural execution of sequential instructions
 - Input / Output actuators for communicating with other minds
 - Subsystems for handling specialized tasks
-- Reward / inhibitions mechanisms for making adjustments (back propagation) based on new information
+- Reward / inhibition mechanisms for making adjustments (back propagation) based on new information

 ## Fundamental Questions